Magical Meow Meow Taruto: Animals

-Rakugan is a very old cat, possibly as old as Chiffon or older, and calls himself a master of magic.
-In reality, he only knows a few ninja tricks (such as his smoke bomb, which he commonly uses for escapes and entrances).
-In a way, Taruto wants him to be his teacher in magic.
-He is the one who taught Taruto to use the "Hail Tiger" spell, and is willing to give advice despite the fact it doesn't always work the way she expects.
+Rakugan is an elderly cat who calls himself a master of magic.
+He only knows a few ninja tricks, such as his smoke bomb, which he commonly uses for escapes and entrances.
+In a way, Rakugan wants him to be his teacher in magic.
+He is the one who taught Taruto to use the "Hail Tiger" spell and willing to give advice, which rarely works the way she expects.